cip03/cip03.github.io.src/posts/2016-11-12-dynamic-existential.md

 about who supplies values at run time, but rather who supplies type arguments at type checking time.
-But the analogy carries well when we remember that in _System F_ (the basis for _Haskell Core_), type applications are explicit, and even more, in dependently typed languages all global distinctions between types and values melt away.
+But the analogy carries well when we remember that in _System F_ (the basis for _Haskell Core_), type applications are explicit.

-In _Core_, functions actually have extra lambda bindings for their type arguments, and these lambdas can appear in positive or negative positions just as before, except that the type applications can be evaluated at compile time, and all types eventually erased due to the limitations imposed in the language.
+In _Core_, functions actually have extra lambda bindings for their type arguments, and these Λs could appear in positive or negative positions as well.

 In old school parametric polymorphism all types are rank 1, meaning it's always the caller that fills in type arguments, regardless of the variance of the (run time) arguments that have those types.
-So all big lambdas float to the top of a nested function, while small lambdas can get stuck submerged in a negative position.
+So all big Λs float to the top of a nested function, while small λs can get stuck submerged in a negative position.

 Combining the two concepts, we see that a *negative* type argument afforded by